PSCF v1.3.1

 • Uniform access: The same name convention is used for accessors that return by value, const reference, or reference, but the compiler can still enforce access control.

-• Implementation hiding: The same convention is for functions that access members of a class and those that access objects athrough a pointer.
-Use of accessor functions also makes it possible to add and remove sanity checks for debugging, such as checks that pointers are not null.
+• Implementation hiding: The same convention is used for functions that access members of a class and those that access objects through a pointer.
+Use of accessor functions also makes it convenient to add and remove sanity checks for debugging, such as checks that pointers are not null.

-• Write access to a class instance may sometimes instead be provided by an explicit "set" function.
-The use of a set function is preferable when one needs to check preconditions or carry out operations necessary to guarantee data validity.
+• Write access to a class instance may also sometimes be provided by an explicit "set" function.
+The use of a set function allows the inclusion of code to check preconditions or carry out operations necessary to guarantee data validity.

 • Use std::string to represent character strings whenever possible.

 • Prefer the array container templates in src/util/containers over bare C arrays and STL containers.
-STL containers such as std::vector should be used when there is not an equivalent home-brewed container.
-Our preference for the home-brewed containers is based on the fact that:
+STL containers such as std::vector should be used only when there is not an equivalent home-brewed container, or when use of std library container simplifies access to standard library algorithms (e.g., the sorting algorithm).
+This preference for the home-brewed containers is based on the fact that:

-• Our home-brewed containers provide optional bounds checking, which is enabled only when NDEBUG is not defined.
+• Our home-brewed containers provide optional bounds checking, which is enabled only when UTIL_DEBUG is defined.

-• Unlike std::vector, the most commonly used home-brewed array template DArray is not automatically resizable, and so will never be silently moved to a new location in memory.
+• Unlike std::vector, the most commonly used home-brewed array template, DArray, is not automatically resizable, and so will never be silently moved to a new location in memory.
+Addresses of objects that are constructed as elements of an array thus cannot change for mysterious reasons during program execution.

 • Include the file <util/global.h> in all files that use C assert() statements or that can throw exceptions.
-This automatically includes the "Exception.h" and "Log.h" header files, defines the UTIL_THROW(..) macro that is used to throw exceptions, and enables assert() statements if UTIL_DEBUG is defined,
+This automatically includes the "Exception.h" and "Log.h" header files, defines the UTIL_THROW(..) and UTIL_CHECK(...) macro that can be used to throw exceptions, and enables assert() and UTIL_ASSERT(..) statements if UTIL_DEBUG is defined,

-• For checks that are intended only for debugging, use C assert() statements or enclose the test in a ifndef UTIL_DEBUG .... endif conditional compilation block.
+• For checks that are intended only for debugging, use C assert() statements or UTIL_ASSERT() macros, or enclose the entire test in an ifndef UTIL_DEBUG .... endif conditional compilation block.

-• Do not Exceptions for control flow.
-Exceptions should be used only for errors, and should normally cause the program to terminate.
+• Do not use Exceptions for control flow.
+Exceptions should be used only for actual errors, and should usually cause the program to terminate.

-Build System (Prev) Developer Information (Up) Parameter File I/O (Next)
+Build System (Prev) Developer Information (Up) C++ Class Templates (Next)